petrelharp/landscape_msprime/README.md

     * [tortoises/make_migration.R](tortoises/make_migration.R) : an example of using the R package [landsim](https://githum.com/petrelharp/landsim) to make a discretization of a migration kernel on a landscape defined by a raster

+- [simple/](simple/) : Applications on simple landscapes.

+     * Currently only a 10-population stepping stone evaluated for varying mutation rates.